-How to Improve Your Keyword Rankings in Google
+12 Actions That Help Improve Your Google Keyword Rankings

 - Create link-worthy content that is based on your keyword research and analysis of what is ranking in top search results to help generate inbound links and improve keyword rankings.

-- Monitor mentions of your brand for some quick-win opportunities to gain a inbound link from websites that are already talking about you.
+- Monitor mentions of your brand for some quick-win opportunities to gain an inbound link from websites that are already talking about you.

 - If you want other websites to link to you, remember to link to other websites.
 You only get as much as you give.